What Is Sharing For?

 So why does it not work for our problems?

 There's a missing ingredient to the equation and it's sharing.

 Sharing with people who have earned the right to hear our story.

-I did a short talk recently as part of an event for World Mental Health Day organised in my co-working space.
+I did a short talk a few years back as part of an event for World Mental Health Day organised in my co-working space.

 There was a couple of little events and other talks throughout the day and the audience were others who worked in the office space.